hildebra/mg-tk/README.md

 - <ins>**Loading and saving a mapping file into R will likely lead to problems!**</ins> This is because the #DirPath tag sets the path for all samples underneath.
 Loading this into R will often skip the #DirPath line or reorder the samples, so saving this again will lead to wrong paths being set!

-- Naming: Use simple names as SmplID that are self descriptive.
-Avoid special characters, that is try to stay with letters in \[a-zA-Z0-9.\] character space for the smpl ids

 </details>